phronmophobic/blog/markdown/reusable-ui-components.md

 The main benefit of just using data and pure functions is that nothing special is required for testing.
 Testing UI code is just like testing code for any other domain.

 A component can be broken into its view function and event function.
-Events functions are just functions that return intents (ie. data).
+Event functions are just functions that return intents (ie. data).
 Crucially, view functions are just functions that return views (ie. data).
 Based off our work in part I and part II, it's even possible to do generative and property based testing with view functions.

 Some examples of property based tests that may be interesting for views:
 * Does the view fit within some bounds for all possible inputs?